apache/nuttx/configs/sabre-6quad/README.txt

   deferred setting g_cpu_irqlock().
 That latter setting is now deferred until sched_resume_scheduler() runs.
 These commits were made:

+     commit 0ba78530164814360eb09ed9805137b934c6f03b
+      sched/irq: Fix a infinite recursion problem that a recent change introduced into the i.MX6 SMP implementation.

+    commit 8aa15385060bf705bbca2c22a5682128740e55a8
+      arch/arm/src/armv7-a:  Found some additional places were the new this_task() function cannot be called in the i.MX6 SMP configuration.

     commit de34b4523fc33c6f2f20619349af8fa081a3bfcd
       sched/ and arch/arm/src/armv7-a:  Replace a few more occurrences of this_task() with current_task(cpu) in an effort to get the i.MX6 working in SMP mode again.
 It does not yet work, sadly.

-    commit 8aa15385060bf705bbca2c22a5682128740e55a8
-      arch/arm/src/armv7-a:  Found some additional places were the new this_task() function cannot be called in the i.MX6 SMP configuration.

-     commit 0ba78530164814360eb09ed9805137b934c6f03b
+    commit cce21bef3292a40dcd97b6176ea016e2b559de8b
-      sched/irq: Fix a infinite recursion problem that a recent change introduced into the i.MX6 SMP implementation.
+      sched/sched: sched_lock() and sched_unlock().. back out some changes
+      I made recently.
+The seemed correct but apparently not.
+Also reorder to logic so that g_global_lockcount is incremented for the very minimum amount of time.

-  With these changes, basic SMP functionality is restored.
+  With these changes, basic SMP functionality is restored and there are no known issues.
 Insufficient stress testing has been done to prove that the solution is stable, however.

 Platform Features
 =================